Moving to Portugal from the UK

 Brexit has impacted immigration all over Europe and has made moving to Portugal more complex.
 Luckily, our lawyers are trained in all the latest immigration changes and have plenty of experience with successfully helping their clients to move abroad, this means that they are in the best position to ensure that Brexit doesn’t hold you back.

 If you are considering moving to Portugal, don’t hesitate to book an advice session with our excellent immigration lawyers.
+We have offices located across the UK, including in London, Manchester, or Birmingham.
+You can also use the office finder to find the closest branch to you.
 They will do everything in their power to make sure that your move to Portugal goes smoothly.
 Get in touch now on 0333 305 9375.

 Comprehensive immigration advice tailored to your circumstances and goals.